NPLK13003U Advanced Analytical Chemistry - Sampling and Sample Preparation

 Type of assessment

-Oral examination, 30 minutes with 20 minutes preparation time
+Oral examination, 30 minutes without preparation

 Type of assessment details